Te āheitanga o te kōtuinga wai i Tāmaki Makaurau

 We align our asset management planning with Auckland Council’s Future Development Strategy.
 This helps to ensure that we are investing in the right areas and at the right time to support anticipated growth.

-In the 2025 financial year we will invest more than $1.2billion in new and upgraded water and wastewater infrastructure for Auckland.
+This financial year we plan to invest more than $1billion in new and upgraded water and wastewater infrastructure for Auckland.

-This is part of a $13.7 billion investment planned for the next decade – $6.8billion of which is for projects that support growth.
+This is part of a $13.8 billion investment planned for the next decade – about half of which is for projects that support growth.

 Questions and answers